 How Can a Lawyer Help Me If I Have Been Involved in a Car Accident?

 Circumstances on the road can change in an instant.
-If you take your eyes off the road to look at an image for even a few seconds, a severe car accident can occur.
+If you take your eyes off the road to look at an image for even a few seconds, a Long Island personal injury attorney can occur.
 If you or someone you love recently was involved in a serious traffic collision caused by a distracted driver, an experienced Long Island car accident lawyer can help.
 Contact the Law Office of Cohen & Jaffe LLP to learn more about how we can assist with your claim.